bgd88/cratering_asymmetry/README.md

 Purpose
 =======
-The prupose of this Monte Carlo Model is to update the work of Zahnle 2001 using modern observations and insight in order to explore differential cratering of synchronously rotating satelites.
+The prupose of this Monte Carlo Model is to update the work of Zahnle et al., 2001 using modern observations and insight in order to explore differential cratering of synchronously rotating satelites.
 Namely we hope to understand why the crater populations of the leading versus trailing hemisphere's are not correctly predicted